MSU head coach Tom Izzo addresses the media following the Spartans NCAA Tournament run.

 The Spartans opened the 2010 NCAA Tournament as a No. 5 seed and advanced through the first weekend with narrow victories over New Mexico State (70-67) and Maryland (85-83).
-In the Midwest Regional, the Spartans once again proved they could win the close games, defeating Northern Iowa (59-52) and Tennesse (70-69) to advance to the program's eighth Final Four and the sixth in the last 12 seasons under Izzo.
+In the Midwest Regional, the Spartans once again proved they could win the close games, defeating Northern Iowa (59-52) and Tennessee (70-69) to advance to the program's eighth Final Four and the sixth in the last 12 seasons under Izzo.

 Michigan State led the nation in rebounding margin for the fourth time in Izzo's career, out-rebounding opponents by a +8.6 margin.
-It marked the ninth time that an Izzo-coached team ranked in the top 10 in the nation.

 The 2008-09 season was one of the best in the history of Spartan basketball.
 Michigan State advanced to its fifth Final Four in 11 seasons, becoming just the fifth school in the history of college basketball to accomplish that feat.
 During the regular season, the Spartans won the Big Ten Championship with a 15-3 league record, including a school-best 8-1 mark on the road.
 MSU won the league title by four games, equaling the second-greatest margin in conference history.
 Overall, Michigan State finished the season with a 31-7 record, the third-highest win total in school history.
 For his efforts, Izzo was named Big Ten Coach of the Year for the second time in his career.